nehal96/PISA-2012-Data-Visualization/README.md

 [Click here](https://nehal96.github.io/PISA-2012-Data-Visualization/v1/) to view Version 1!

-Version 3 is Version 2 transformed to work in a Bootstrap framework, which will fix potential issues with browser compatibilty and organize the webpage in a more coherent manner.
+Version 3 is Version 2 transformed to work in a Bootstrap framework, which will fix potential issues with browser compatibilty and organize the webpage in a more coherent manner, and with animated movement!

-Version 4 has animated movement!
+Version 4 has two new data plots: Teachers use of Cognitive Activations and School Climate!